Advice On How To End A Friendship

 How To Know When It's Time To End A Friendship

 The mere thought of ending a friendship can cause feelings of sadness or grief.
 While it is not something that new friends anticipate, with time and changes in circumstances, it may become inevitable.
-Being able to recognize when a friendship is becoming unhealthy is important, as ignoring warning signs of toxic or harmful behavior can lead to long-term negative effects emotionally and/or physically.
+Recognizing when a friendship is becoming unhealthy is important, as ignoring warning signs of toxic or harmful behavior can lead to long-term negative effects emotionally and/or physically.

 Some things to consider when deciding whether or not to end a friendship include:

-- Have you created memories that are meaningful?
+- Have you created meaningful memories?
 Healthy friendships involve talking and spending time together.
 These times together should support an environment conducive to creating memories that can be recalled with happiness, not anger or regret.
-If ill feelings toward one another overshadow the good memories and seem to bear more weight on the relationship, this is a sign that the friendship is in trouble.
+If ill feelings toward one another overshadow the good memories and seem to bear more weight on the relationship, this signifies that the friendship is in trouble.

 - Do you feel like your friend adds value to your life?
 While your friend doesn't need to cater to your every whim, being available and adding value are important.
 Anyone can be a friend when things are going great.
-It's when times are tough that you need to know you have someone who is going to be beside you and be a supporter when you need it.
+When times are tough, you need to know you have someone who will be beside you and be a supporter when you need it.

 - What do your instincts tell you?
 Many people are surprised at how much our instincts can cue us about a situation.
 If you feel dread when your friend calls and you'd rather avoid talking, or if you constantly feel the need to decline invitations to socialize, that may be your subconscious warning you that the situation is not healthy.